JohannesMP/com.johannesmp.blog/_posts/2015-09-01-installing-clang-on-windows-pt1.md

 - Some solutions would require you to use a separate linking step (since as of the time of this writing clang for windows does not have its own linker)
 - Some solutions required massive `-I` and `-l` compiler flags so that all the proper headers and libraries were used.
 - And even when some solutions mostly worked, they often were unable to handle both 32 and 64 bit.
+- Some required you to build clang from source.
+Not a problem in its own right, but not very convenient, especially when compared to other platforms: `apt-get install sudo apt-get install clang-3.5`, `brew install llvm --with-clang --with-asan`, etc.

 So over the last month I tried to come up with a reliable tutorial to get clang to compiling *and* linking on windows that would avoid these issues.